riodelphino/mql-compile.nvim/README.md

 ## Default 'metaeditor_path'

-Below are the default path for MetaEditor exe in `opts.ft.mql5` and `opts.ft.mql4`.
+The default paths of MetaEditor's exe, for `opts.ft.mql5` and `opts.ft.mql4`.
 (It depends on your settings on installing.)